Apple’s iOS 12 improves performance, even on your old iPhone

 Tackling tech addiction

 Apple is adding a "comprehensive" set of features today to tackle smartphone overuse.
-Do Not Disturb will now address your visual notifications until the morning, while Deliver quietly will shift all your notifications to your Control Center for when you can deal with it -- and want to.
+Do Not Disturb During Bedtime will now address your visual notifications until the morning, while Deliver quietly will shift all your notifications to your Control Center for when you can deal with it -- and want to.
 Oh, and did someone say grouped notifications?
 Dear iPhone user, your prayers have been answered.

 App Limits (they are what they sound like) will help you keep a handle on app overuse,.
 You'll see a notification, called Time Check, giving you a five-minute warning that you're almost done with your quota for the day.
 Sounds good for kids and adults.
 This will tap into Reports that will break down your device use weekly -- even noting which apps are sending you the most notifications.